dawn/dawn/README.md

 Our current development stack is ubuntu 14.04, running docker, ruby 2.1.2 (rails 4.1.1), postgresql, redis, logplex and hipache.

-Future goal is to port the platform onto coreOS, and split the app into several containers (using a similar setup to what userspace apps will use -- dogfeeding us our own stack).
-Doing so will make the platform more modular, easier to deploy and scale, and faster to provision.
+Future goal is to port the platform onto coreOS.
+Dso will make the platform more modular, easier to deploy and scale.

 ## Features